RescueSocial/SNA-AH-Case-Twitter/README.md

 Twitter is the most studied platform, so after a cyber intelligence researcher collected data with APIs, obtaining analysis on it was relatively fast with previous models already created and high levels of anomalies.
 Although YouTube, one of the least studied platforms, has higher volume of accounts and repeated texts, the operation on Twitter is continual, risk-infused, and dense.

-<br>A first team of 3 Udacity graduates in data analysis quickly studied the years 2018-2021 for peaks, anomalies, and new account layers.
+A first team of 3 Udacity graduates in data analysis quickly studied the years 2018-2021 for peaks, anomalies, and new account layers.
 NLP analysis is included, though mainly studying timelines and correlations.
 They used machine learning and botometer to create botscores.
 <i><br><b>New accounts created each month and day correlate to peaks on Twitter</b></i>

 A 2nd team did Coordination Analysis of Top 475 accounts, including Network Graphs of following coordination.
 With public safety grants, they had previously studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386